anOsuPlayer/Moona/README.md

 For now, though, Moona is very simple: it's nothing more than a simple .jar file containing some useful object.
 With each major improvement I will try to add some new cool feature to expand this framework as much as I can.

-*NOTE: Moona will probably be ported to some other language, too.
-A C++ version (directly utilizing OpenGL) will be soon under developement*
+*NOTE: Moona will probably be ported to some other languages, too.
+A C++ version (using OpenGL) will be soon under developement.*

 ## Versions